President: Sarah Bonato

 Stephanie Sanger is the Clinical Outreach Librarian at McMaster University.
 She holds an MLIS degree and a Kinesiology degree from Western University.
 Stephanie has been a librarian at McMaster University for the last 2.5 years and before that was a clinical librarian in Regina, SK.
 Her interests include collection assessment, systematic review searching, and assessing the value of a clinical librarian.

 Amanda Caputo is the Health Informationist/Librarian at Sault Area Hospital.
-She holds a Master of Library and Information Science and Honours Bachelor of Arts in Psychology and Sociology from Algoma University (cum laude).
-Amanda’s interests lie in copyright and clinical librarianship, including evidence based medicine and knowledge translation.
-Outside the library world, Amanda enjoys cooking, and reading.
-This is her first year serving on the Executive Committee and she is excited to work with everyone and contribute to OHLA and health librarianship as a whole!
+She obtained her MLIS at Western University in 2016 and her BA (Hons) in Psychology and Sociology from Algoma University in 2014.
+Amanda’s current interests lie in copyright and clinical librarianship, including evidence based medicine, medical research and open access scholarship.
+Outside the library world, Amanda enjoys cooking and reading.

 CE Coordinator: Caitlin Carter